 $5 per user per month (billed annually) includes:

-No feature tiers.
+One paid plan.
 No per-seat surprises.

 Data science projects deserve project management that understands experimentation, parallel exploration, and iterative discovery. t0ggles gives you the structured tracking, flexible organization, and team visibility that data science workflows demand.